MFlowCode/MFC/docs/documentation/expectedPerformance.md

 # Performance Results

-MFC has been extensively benchmarked on CPUs and GPU devices.
+MFC has been benchmarked on several CPUs and GPU devices.
-A summary of these results follows.
+This page shows a summary of these results.

 ## Expected time-steps/hour

-The following table outlines expected performance in terms of the number of time steps per hour (rounded to the nearest hundred, higher is better).
+The following table outlines expected performance in terms of the number of time steps per hour, rounded to the nearest hundred (higher is better).
-A 3D inviscid, 6-equation (`'model_eqns' : 3`) problem is solved for various problem sizes (grid cells) and hardware.
+A 3D inviscid, 6-equation problem is solved for various problem sizes (grid cells) and hardware.
 CPU results utilize an entire processor die.

 | Hardware             | # Cores | Steps/Hr (1M pts)      | Steps/Hr (4M pts)      | Steps/Hr  (8M pts)   | Compiler    | Computer      |